awsdocs/aws-cloudformation-user-guide/doc_source/using-iam-template.md

 **Important**
 If you don't specify a stack name or ID in your statement, you must also grant the permission to use all resources for the action using the `*` wildcard for the `Resource` element\.

-In addition to AWS CloudFormation actions, IAM users who create or delete stacks require additional permissions that depend on the stack templates\.
+In addition to AWS CloudFormation actions, users who create or delete stacks require additional permissions that depend on the stack templates\.
 For example, if you have a template that describes an Amazon SQS Queue, the user must have the corresponding permissions for Amazon SQS actions to successfully create the stack, as shown in the following sample policy:

 **Example A sample policy that grants create and view stack actions and all Amazon SQS actions**